clojure-land/full.http/README.md

 # full.http

--- A Clojure-Land Fork of the FullContact full.http library to upgrad and operate it with 1) other versions of HttpKit and, 2) to run it on JVM 11+

 [![Clojars Project](https://img.shields.io/clojars/v/fullcontact/full.http.svg)](https://clojars.org/fullcontact/full.http)

 Async HTTP client and server on top of http-kit and core.async

+## Clojure-Land Notes
+A Clojure-Land Fork of the FullContact full.http library to upgrade and operate it with 1) other versions of HttpKit and, 2) to run it on JVM 11+

+From the shell, execute ./build_install.sh.
+This will create an uberjar and then install it in your local Maven repository.
+After that, it can be used from Leiningen with the following Dependency key:

+  - [fullcontact-http "1.0.5-SNAPSHOT"]

 ## Configuration